MrR0807/citizen/README.md

 ## Endpoints

-Endpoints are mainly for documenting endpoint, logging requests then delegating it's handling to Service Layer and returning responses.
+Endpoints are mainly for documenting endpoint, logging requests then delegating its handling to Service Layer and returning responses.
 They should contain as little business logic as possible.

 ```